Rinthy-AI/gemm/gemm.md

 transposed at the user's option.

 Note that $\mathbf{C}$ appears on both sides of the assignment operator.
-This means that the existing values of $\mathbf{C}$ must be a part of the inputs to the GEMM algorithm *and also* the outputs must be stored in $\mathbf{C}$.
+This means that $\mathbf{C}$ is an input *and* the output.
+We have to be careful not to overwrite the initial values in $\mathbf{C}$ until after we're done with them.
 In practice, to avoid intermediate allocations we have to compute
 $\beta\mathbf{C}$ first and then accumulate the results of
 $\alpha\mathbf{A}\mathbf{B}$ into $\mathbf{C}$ second.

 I chose GEMM as the goal for this program because of its usefulness in machine learning.
-Understanding some CUDA and how GEMM works with the tensor cores has value for any future work we might do in this area.
+Developing skills with handwritten CUDA kernels that use tensor cores may be useful for future projects.

 ## Includes